Community events pay tribute to 9/11

 “I remember exactly where I was on 9/11, exactly when it happened and that was one of the catalysts for me making my path to Henrico Fire,” said Michele Greep who serves as a Lieutenant in Planning for Henrico Fire.

-Local firefighters and police honored the day by sharing what they do with community members.
-They let people tour their fire trucks and gave them a look at SWAT equipment used on the job.
+Local firefighters and police honored the day by sharing their work with community members.
+They let people tour their fire trucks and looked at SWAT equipment used on the job.

 “Being able to serve every day and give back to the community is exactly where I need to be for the community,” Greep explained.

-“These kits are going to go to the YWCA in Richmond so they’re going to benefit families in transitional housing or families who have experienced sexual or domestic violence and also to families who have students enrolled in their SPROUT schools,” stated Tiffani Beissel who is the Volunteer Coordinator for the United Way of Greater Richmond and Petersburg.
+“These kits are going to go to the YWCA in Richmond so they’re going to benefit families in transitional housing or families who have experienced sexual or domestic violence and also to families who have students enrolled in their SPROUT schools,” stated Tiffani Beissel.
+She is the Volunteer Coordinator for the United Way of Greater Richmond and Petersburg.

 The events tried to bring light to the tragedy of that day 21 years ago.